tiangolo/node-frontend/README.md

 ...
 ```

-* Copy your source code, it can be TypeScript files, `.vue` or JSX, it will be compiled inside Docker:
+* Copy your source code, it can be TypeScript files, `.vue` or React with JSX, it will be compiled inside Docker:

 ```Dockerfile